Advice Assisted Living

 Home is where the heart is.
 For most of us, home is a comforting and familiar place filled with cherished memories.
 But as you age and the need for help with daily activities becomes more apparent, staying in your home becomes increasingly difficult.

-To help you understand how assisted living vs. home care compare, a definition of each is a good place to start.
+To help you understand how Assisted Living vs. Home Care compare, a definition of each is a good place to start.

 What is In-Home Care?

-In-home care and home health are sometimes used interchangeably but they’re not the same thing.
-Home health involves the services of a skilled nurse while in-home care provides non-medical services, such as help with bathing, dressing, laundry, shopping and meal preparation.
+In-Home Care and Home Health are sometimes used interchangeably but they’re not the same thing.
+Home Health involves the services of a skilled nurse while In-Home Care provides non-medical services, such as help with bathing, dressing, laundry, shopping and meal preparation.

 What is Assisted Living?

-Assisted living is a residence where groups of people share meals and other activities and where each resident can get the personal assistance they need to maintain their independence.
-People who choose assisted living typically have difficulty living on their own but don’t require constant medical care.
+Assisted Living is a residence where groups of people share meals and other activities and where each resident can get the personal assistance they need to maintain their independence.
+People who choose Assisted Living typically have difficulty living on their own but don’t require constant medical care.

 How Much Help Do You Need?

-Deciding whether you’re better off with home care vs. assisted living depends on how much help you or a loved one needs.
+Deciding whether you’re better off with Home Care vs. Assisted Living depends on how much help you or a loved one needs.
 Start by making a list of everything you need assistance with on a monthly, weekly and daily basis.
 This will give you a clear picture of the level of care required.

+You should also consider how much help family and friends can actually provide.
+You or your loved one may need help with daily activities, not to mention home maintenance, for years to come.
 Seeing how much help you need and who can provide it will give you a clearer picture of where the gaps are in coverage.

 In-Home Care: Pros and Cons